Deadline: December 6, 2013

 Completed applications are due in the Graduate School by 4:30 p.m. on the due date.
 The completed application consists of the following:

 2) A detailed introductory description, of no more than five (5) pages, supplying evidence of the significance of the research or creative activity and the level of sustained activity at the rank of Professor.
 The description should highlight activities that demonstrate a sustained commitment to scholarship subsequent to the nominee's promotion to full professor.

-• extensive involvement in externally-sponsored research;
+• involvement in externally-sponsored research or creative activities;

-• nationally or internationally significant papers presented;
+• nationally or internationally significant presentations;

 • significant impact of the scholarship upon the discipline;